paul-duvall/100-days-of-code/log-r3.md

 ### Friday 3 May 2019

 #### Review / Learn:
 * Continued with React course, implimenting functionality into Expensify app, connecting it with the Redux store, first to render individual expenses to the screen and then to add a text input that updates the text filter in the filters object in the store and then updates the expenses visible according to that filter.
+Also added in a dropdown to change the value of the sortBy field in the filters object so that the expenses shown are orders either by date or amount.

 #### Project
 * Finished off a few finishing touches on the menu page of cafe project
 * Put together design of contact page

 #### Thoughts:
+Good progress on cafe website.
+Just need to create the contact page (which shouldn't take long) and I'll then be in a position to show something to the client.

+Using React with Redux continues to be quite mind-bending, but I'm understanding the logic of how it works to some degree.
+Hopefully with continued practice and repetition, it will start to make sense.
+Essentially, I think the challenge he is to understand state and how state is managed.
+Since it is neccesary to set up a store and then create actions and reducers, it means there are several stages and, when the application is finally hooked up, everything suddenly working appears like magic.
+Need to keep at it and hopefully it will all click!

 ![Fancy line](https://github.com/paul-duvall/website_images/blob/master/line1.png?raw=true)